 AL Birds: for the discussion of wild birds, birdwatching and birding related issues (conservation, field trips, etc…) in Alabama.
 This email/online listserve is an excellent resource for finding out where birds are being seen right now, along with beautiful photos and entertaining commentary. birding.aba.org/maillist/AL

-Birmingham Audubon Society: The mission of Birmingham Audubon is to promote conservation and a greater knowledge of birds, their habitat, and the natural world.
-Birmingham Audubon leads trips across the region and throughout Alabama.
-They have beginner bird walks, classes to help you become a better birder and lead short and full day field trips looking for great birding. www.birminghamaudubon.org
+Alabama Audubon: The mission of Alabama Audubon is to promote conservation and a greater knowledge of birds, their habitat, and the natural world.
+Alabama Audubon leads trips across the region and throughout Alabama.
+They have beginner bird walks, classes to help you become a better birder and lead short and full day field trips looking for great birding. www.alaudubon.org

 Alabama Ornithological Society: The Alabama Ornithological Society (AOS) is involved in many worthwhile activities.
 Check out our website pages to learn more about AOS and the efforts we are currently involved with to promote ethical birding and the conservation of Alabama’s natural resources. aosbirds.org

 Downloadable Guides: Several of our birding trail locations have downloadable guides.
 We are beginning to collect them here.

 National Audubon: Protecting waterbird populations has been part of Audubon’s mission even before the official establishment of the National Audubon Society.
 Outrage over the slaughter of millions of waterbirds, particularly egrets and other waders, for the millinery trade led to the foundation of the Massachusetts Audubon Society in 1896. www.audubon.org